LTLA/BiocWorkflow2015/converted/workflow.md

 Reads in each library are aligned to the mm10 build of the mouse genome, using the `align` function in the *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)* package [@liao2013subread].
 This assumes that an index has already been constructed with the prefix `index/mm10`.
-The function uses a seed-and-vote paradigm to quickly and accurately map reads to the genome, by focusing on locations that receive a number of votes above some consensus threshold.
+The function uses a seed-and-vote paradigm to quickly and accurately map reads to the genome by focusing on locations that receive a number of votes above some consensus threshold.
-Here, a threshold of 2 is used instead of the default of 3, to accommodate the shorter length of the reads (32--36 bp).
+Here, a threshold of 2 votes is used instead of the default of 3, to accommodate the short length of the reads (32--36 bp).
 The `type` parameter is also set to optimize for genomic alignment, rather than alignment to the transcriptome.